CoolManTheCool/Nova-Engine/README.md

 # Nova Engine

-## NOTE: This does NOT work
+## NOTE: This does NOT work.
-The game structure is broken
+The game structure is broken.
-You cannot compile the project
+You cannot compile the project.
 There isn't even an engine header for you to link against.

 ## Overview